TorinM/ink/README.md

 ### Operators

-Ink has multiple operating modes (Vim-like) for you to modify your file with
+At the core of Ink are operating modes, which provide different operations:

-1. Operator (`O`): The default mode which allows for saving the file and safely exit
+1. Operator (`O`): The default mode which allows for saving the file and safely exit.
 2. Editor (`E`): Editing mode, which allows for text insertions.
 Use arrow keys to navigate the file.

+### Switching

+To switch an editor at any time, use the `Ctrl+[KEY]` pattern.
+For example, to switch to "Editor" mode, use `Ctrl+e`

 ## Road Map

 - Allow for cursor movement with arrow keys

-## Known Issues

 ## Dependencies